Skip to main content

 }

-Open your main CSS file (typically src/index.css).
-Clear out any existing CSS and add the three main Tailwind CSS directives.
+Open your main CSS file (src/index.css) and add Tailwind's three directives:

 /* src/index.css */